floidgilbert/jdx/readme-release.txt

     NOTE: As of this writing, there is not a JAR manifest file.
 If you add one, update the versions in the manifest file.
     Double-click *.jardesc objects in the project explorer to change output file names.

----- Build both source and binary-only JAR files (right-click *.jardesc files in project explorer and select `Create Jar`).
+---- Build both source and binary JAR files (right-click *.jardesc files in project explorer and select `Create Jar`).

 - In R project...